top of page

 • Ideal Use Case:

-• Section 179 is better for small to mid-sized businesses looking to manage taxable income and control deduction amounts.
+• Section 179 is better for small to mid-sized businesses with strong taxable income who want to control the exact amount of their deduction for strategic tax planning.

 Feature